-The Sale of Champions is held the Wednesday, of the Show week at 7 pm. in the Livestock Arena near the beef barns.
-The 4-H'er personally receives the money from the Sale of their animal.
-A commission is taken out of each Sale of Champions check.
+The Sale of Champions is held the Wednesday of Show week at 7 pm. in the Livestock Arena near the beef barns.
+Marshall-Putnam Stark Beef Association receives the money the night of the sale.
+They take a 3% commission then send the 4-H'er a check for the balance from the Sale of their animal.